MongoPipe/mongopipe-core/README.md

 Find more examples in samples [repo](https://github.com/MongoPipe/Examples).

 # Update operations
+1. Without pipelines, you can use [CRUD stores](#crud-stores)
-Pipelines are mostly used for queries, but they can be used also for updating data:
+2. Pipelines are mostly used for queries, but they can be used also for updating data:
 1. Using [update stages](https://www.mongodb.com/docs/manual/tutorial/update-documents-with-aggregation-pipeline/) like for example the `$replaceRoot`.
 2. Using dedicated commands like for example [findOneAndUpdate](findOneAndUpdate()) which can be run by setting `Pipeline#commandOptions`.
    The findOneAndUpdate allows also to insert the document if it does not exist.

-Without pipelines, you can use [CRUD stores](README.md#CRUD-stores)
+# TODO
+- Use JavaDoc links in the documentation instead of class names only.

 # Support and get in touch
 <img src="https://github.com/ionic-team/ionicons/blob/main/src/svg/settings-outline.svg" width="20"/><img src="https://github.com/ionic-team/ionicons/blob/main/src/svg/bug-outline.svg" width="20"/>